 “Redirection is a technique that has been fairly well-documented,” says Kevin Jameson, president and founder of the Dementia Society of America.
 “It basically diverts someone's line of thinking to an adjacent subject.
 The new, shiny object often takes over the conversation.
 This may be done over and over.”

-What it looks like: It’s not uncommon for someone mobile with middle-stage dementia to wander around his home or even outside.
-He may have gotten up to go to the bathroom or out of boredom.
-He may be trying to go to work, although he’s retired.
-He may be trying to get home, although he’s already there.
+What it looks like: It’s not uncommon for someone mobile with middle-stage dementia to wander around their home or even outside.
+They may have gotten up to go to the bathroom or out of boredom.
+They may be trying to go to work, although they're retired.
+They may be trying to get home, although they're already there.

 How to manage it: Once someone with dementia starts wandering outside, full-time monitoring may be needed.
-But if you notice that your loved one wanders inside when he’s bored, engaging him may help.
+But if you notice that your loved one wanders inside when they're bored, engaging them may help.

 “Needs for purpose and meaning do not vanish once a person is diagnosed with dementia,” Cornelison says.
 “Incorporate meaningful activity within the person’s daily rhythm.
 Don’t just try to fill time, but establish routines and rhythms that incorporate lifelong patterns that have been meaningful to the person.”